Jack Frost 2: Revenge of the Mutant Killer Snowman: Plot

-Sam and Manners decide to find help, and end up finding a room where the Colonel, Captain Fun, and Bobby have barricaded themselves in.
-Sam asks the three of them where they can find antifreeze, to which Bobby suggests they use the coolant for the generator, which uses the same material.
-Luring Jack into a trap, Sam once again tricks Jack into a pool of coolant.
-Unfortunately, this does not work, as Jack has become much more resilient to the antifreeze due to his time in the lab.
+Sam and Manners decide to find help, and end up finding a room where the Colonel, Captain Fun, and Bobby have barricaded themselves.
+They find more antifreeze and lure Jack into a pool of coolant.
+However, Jack has become much more resilient to the antifreeze due to his time in the lab.
 Jack spits out a snowball and flees, followed by Manners, into the woods.

 Sam, Anne, and the others observe the snowball and it "hatches" and becomes a baby snowman, who kills Captain Fun.
-They trap the snowman in a blender and try many different ways of killing it, all of which fail.
-Meanwhile, Manners has followed Jack to a shed, where he sees that Jack has spit up dozens of snowball children.
-He calls the others and tells them what he has seen, but before leaving he is attacked and devoured by the tiny snowmen.
+Meanwhile, Manners has followed Jack to a shed, where he finds dozens of snowball children which devour him.

-Sam, in a panic, is pushed to the side as Anne takes charge in order to get Joe and the Colonel to go around the island to trap as many of the snowmen as they can until the supply boat comes, while Bobby, Marla and Sam wait back in the kitchen.
-During the search, the snowmen kill seven more tourists.
+The survivors attempt to trap as many of the snowmen as they can until the supply ships arrive.
 Eventually, Anne realizes that they can be killed by bananas, due to Sam being allergic to bananas.
-As a result, Jack would share the same vulnerabilities, since he absorbed some of Sam's genetics in Snowmonton.
-Everybody soon makes a big batch of banana smoothies, which they then use to kill the tiny snowmen.
-However, one of them crawls back to Jack, fatally wounded.
-Jack picks it up and observes it, and then watches it slowly die in his arms.
+As a result, Jack would share the same vulnerabilities.

-Jack sheds a tear, mourning the loss of his new family.
-He then becomes angry, stabbing the Colonel through the head with an icicle from behind and slitting Bobby's throat with another icicle.
+Jack watches a baby snowman die and becomes angry.
+He kills Bobby and the Colonel.
 Marla and Joe flee and lock themselves in the freezer with Captain Fun's body, while Anne is attacked by Jack.
-Sam snaps out of his paranoia and shoots Jack with a banana attached to an arrow, causing him to explode.
-Anne and Sam embrace each other and walk towards the ocean, prepared to leave the island with any of the other surviving guests.
+Sam shoots Jack with a banana attached to an arrow, causing him to explode.
+Anne and Sam embrace each other and leave the island.